NuSkooler/enigma-bbs/UPGRADE.md

 # Problems
 1. Check [TROUBLESHOOTING](TROUBLESHOOTING.md) first.
-2. Report your issue on Xibalba BBS, hop in #`enigma-bbs` on FreeNode and chat, or [file a issue on GitHub](https://github.com/NuSkooler/enigma-bbs/issues) if you believe you've found a bug or missing feature.
+2. Report your issue on [Xibalba BBS](https://xibalba.l33t.codes), or [file a issue on GitHub](https://github.com/NuSkooler/enigma-bbs/issues) if you believe you've found a bug or missing feature.

 # Version to Version Notes
 > :warning: Be sure to inspect these notes during any upgrades!